 - IA-1.1 The College and the Harper Foundation will continue to develop and implement marketing and solicitation strategies from identified and prioritized financial needs through the involvement of appropriate administration, faculty, staff and key volunteers.
 (5) - IA-1.2 The College and the Harper Foundation will continue to develop and implement an annual resource development plan for each fund-raising activity.
 These activities will include the annual fund, major gifts, planned gifts, grants, special events and direct mail programs.
-(5) - IA-1.3 The College and the Harper Foundation will continue to develop and implement appropriate policy and procedures for record maintenance; gift processing, receipting and reporting; internal process and approval for solicitation; grant development and management; gift and grant stewardship; and financial investment of resources.
-(2) - IA-1.4 The College and the Harper Foundation will continue developing a constituency development process involving alumni records, centralized mailing lists, and monitoring of special College and Foundation events.
-(5) - IA-1.5 The College and the Harper Foundation will continue to identify and use volunteer and pro bono support for direct mail, marketing, advertising and fundraising events.
-(5)
+(1) - IA-1.3 The College and the Harper Foundation will continue to develop and implement appropriate policy and procedures for record maintenance; gift processing, receipting and reporting; internal process and approval for solicitation; grant development and management; gift and grant stewardship; and financial investment of resources.
+(5) - IA-1.4 The College and the Harper Foundation will continue developing a constituency development process involving alumni records, centralized mailing lists, and monitoring of special College and Foundation events.
+(5) - IA-1.5 The College and the Harper Foundation will continue to identify and use volunteer and pro bono support for direct mail, marketing, advertising and fund-raising events.
+(5) - IA-1.6 The College and the Harper Foundation will continue to support capital improvement initiatives.
+(4)